o19s/splainer-search/README.md

 np --no-2fa
 ```

-Don't forget to create a release on Github as well!
+This will also pop open a browser window on GitHub to create a new release for the project.

 ## Thanks to...